jasongitmail/super-sitemap/README.md

 You can enable sitemap index support with just two changes:

 1. Rename your route to `sitemap[[page]].xml`
-2. Pass `params.page` to your sitemap config
+2. Pass the page param via your sitemap config

 JavaScript: